jerryheir/uk-store/README.md

 # uk-store
-A application to buy flowers
+An application to buy flowers.
+Sounds cool right!!!